impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

     exec "$command_path" "$@"
 ```

 This is the line of code which actually executes the command that the user typed.
-The `$@` syntax expands into [the flags or arguments](https://web.archive.org/web/20230319115333/https://stackoverflow.com/questions/3898665/what-is-in-bash){:target="_blank" rel="noopener"} we pass to that command.
+The `$@` syntax expands into [the flags or arguments](https://web.archive.org/web/20230319115333/https://stackoverflow.com/questions/3898665/what-is-in-bash){:target="_blank" rel="noopener" } we pass to that command.

 To prove this, let's update the code of this `else` block to the following: